srcooney/PrioritizeYourLifeWebsite/README.md

 1. Go to this url: http://prioritizeyourlife2016.appspot.com/
 2. You will need to sign in with your gmail account to use this website
 3. Type in the editable textbox and press the + button to add a new priority, goal, milestone and update (PGMU)
-4. Press the star button to open a new editable text to add a new (PGMU)
+4. Press the + button to open a new editable text to add a new (PGMU)
-5. Press the x button to delete (PGMU)
+5. Press the garbage button to delete (PGMU)
 6. Goals and milestones have a checkbox on the right for completing them.
 They will turn green when completed.
 7. Have fun!